Anat Zuria: Black Bus

+Zuria wrote and directed the film, which was produced along with Sigal Landesberg, and edited by Ara Lapid.
+Cinematography was by Roni Cazanelson.

 The documentary shows the religious segregation within the ultra-Orthodox members of Israel's society.
-The film showed the stories of two young women from a Hasidim background which tried to battle for their independence.
-The film won the First prize in Haifa film Festival and was shown in the Berlin Film Festival as well as other festivals.
+The film depicts the stories of two young women from a Hasidim background who tried to battle for their independence.
+The film won the First prize at Haifa Film Festival and was shown in the Berlin Film Festival as well as other festivals.